declanwatts97/forno_italiano_pizzeria_project/README.md

 - HTML5: The standard language of a web page.
 - CSS3: For styling the website.
 - Javascript - For creating the interactive trivia quiz.
 - Python - Used through the Django framework for the models, views, url's of the site.
+The style guide used for writing the code in this project was PEP8.
 - Django - the django framework was used for the building of this site.
 - Taiwind: To create responsive design and also page styling through the use of classes.
 - Favicon.io: For adding the favicon on the title bar of webpage.